dj1411/HabitChart/www/quality/test.md

 - from app: clicking the back button on main page also should exit the app
 - from app: clicking back anywhere else should not exit app

+# About page
+- version number is proper
+- email developer working
+- github link working
+- license accordion
+- Thanks link:
+    - are all links included. check css and js links.
+    - are links working upon click

 # My Release
 - enable sync
 - reset sync duration